Antonine Wall

 Rough Castle

-Visitors to Rough Castle can explore the remains of the fortification, which include the remains of the ramparts, ditches, and other fortifications.
+Visitors to Rough Castle can explore the remains of the fortification.
+These include the remains of the ramparts, ditches, and other fortifications.
 The site also includes a number of interpretive signs and displays, which provide information about the history of the fortification and the Roman occupation of Scotland.

-One of the most interesting features of Rough Castle is the series of underground storage pits, which were used by the Roman soldiers to store food and supplies.
+One of the most interesting features of Rough Castle is the series of underground storage pits.
+The pits were used by the Roman soldiers to store food and supplies.
 These pits were built into the ramparts of the fortification and were accessed via a system of tunnels.

-Another interesting feature of Rough Castle is the remains of a Roman bathhouse, which was discovered during excavations of the site in the early 20th century.
-The bathhouse was a standard feature of Roman military fortifications and would have been used by the soldiers to bathe and relax.
+Another interesting feature of Rough Castle is the remains of a Roman bathhouse.
+The discovered during excavations of the site in the early 20th century.
+The bathhouse was a standard feature of Roman military fortifications.
+These would have been used by the soldiers to bathe and relax.

-The Antonine Wall is a fascinating historical site, offering a glimpse into the lives of the Roman soldiers who manned the frontier of the Roman Empire in Scotland.
-It is a testament to the engineering prowess of the Roman Empire and the importance of military fortifications in ancient times.
+The Antonine Wall is a fascinating historical site.
+It offers a glimpse into the lives of the Roman soldiers manning the frontier of the Roman Empire in Scotland.
+It is a testament to the engineering prowess of the Romans and the importance of military fortifications in ancient times.

 More information can be found on the official website.